RGPaul/RGPUI/README.md

-# RGP_UI
+# RGPUI
-RGP_UI is a Qt Helper Class for common QML needs.
+RGPUI is a Qt Helper Class for common QML needs.
 The Class itself will be registered to QML as singleton.

 Features: